Generic Name: mycophenolate (mye-koe-FEN-oh-late MOE-fe-til) (Oral route)

 Take this medicine exactly as directed by your doctor.
 Do not take more of it, do not take it more often, and do not take it for a longer time than your doctor ordered.
 Taking too much may increase the chance of side effects, while taking too little may lead to rejection of your transplanted organ.

 This medicine should come with a Medication Guide.
 Read and follow these instructions carefully.
 Ask your doctor if you have any questions.

 It is best to take this medicine on an empty stomach, either 1 hour before or 2 hours after meals, unless your doctor tells you otherwise.

-If you are also using antacids that contain aluminum or magnesium (such as Maalox® or Mylanta®), do not use them at the same time as mycophenolate.
-Use them 1 hour before or 2 hours after your dose.
+If you are also using antacids that contain aluminum or magnesium (eg, Maalox® or Mylanta®), do not use them at the same time as mycophenolate.
 If you have questions, talk with your doctor about the best times to use your medicines.

 The dose of this medicine will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of this medicine.
 If your dose is different, do not change it unless your doctor tells you to do so.